A master's degree program shall generally include 30-36 semester hours of course work,

 validation and experiential learning that can be used to fulfill degree requirements

-is less than one-third the number of hours required for the degree.
+is 12 hours or one-third of the number of hours required for the degree.

 Additional Program Requirements